Multivariate Analytic Combinatorics for Cost Constrained Channels: Preliminaries

 \end{defn}

 Here we use the terms \emph{variable-length} and \emph{fixed-length} capacity to stress their defining nature.
 In the literature the two quantities are often referred to as (combinatorial) capacity and cost-constrained capacity.
-Shannon also introduced a natural probabilistic definition of capacity in terms of the entropy $H(\mathcal{P})$ of stationary Markov chains $\mathcal{P}$ on the channel graph.
-The Markov chain defines a probability distribution on the edges of the graph, and a corresponding average cost $T(\mathcal{P})$.